 Under the direction of the Board, the business of NADB is conducted by the Managing Director and Deputy Managing Director, who together with the Chief Environmental Officer, oversee the development of NADB's current and long-range objectives, policies and procedures.
 The Managing Director and Deputy Managing Director each may generally serve up to two (2) terms of four (4) years.
-The offices of Managing Director and Deputy Managing Director and De
+The offices of Managing Director and Deputy Managing Director alternate between nationals of the two member countries and must be occupied by nationals of different member countries at all times.